martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-05-30-grad-resources.markdown

 * [Vijay Chidambaram's Tweet](https://twitter.com/vj_chidambaram/status/933388419589459969) - A detailed tweet on best practices while writing SOPs.

+* [Mark Corner's Admission Notes](https://emeryberger.com/admission-notes/) on requirements and common mistakes made by international students applying for PhD programs in USA.

 ### MS Application Guides

 * [Karthik Raghunathan's Guide](https://cs.stanford.edu/people/rkarthik/DAGAP.pdf) - An article describing the admission process in Stanford's MS in Computer Science program.
 This article after his own experience reviewing applications in the Stanford admission committee.
 It gives a nice idea about what application reviewers are looking for.